External view of the Keysborough South Community Hub

 What will happen to the off-leash dog park?

-A new off-leash dog park is currently being developed within Tatterson Park, approximately 150 meters west of the existing dog park.
-The new dog park is slightly larger than the existing park and includes a secure fenced area, park furniture (including rubbish bin), water, shelter, landscaping and path connection.
+A new off-leash dog park has been developed within Tatterson Park, approximately 150 meters west of the original dog park.
+The new dog park is slightly larger and includes a secure fenced area, park furniture (including rubbish bin), water, shelter, landscaping and path connection.

 What will happen to the existing trees?

-Why is Villiers Road being extended into Tatterson Park?
+Why was Villiers Road being extended into Tatterson Park?

-Vehicular access into Tatterson Park is currently limited to Cheltenham Road in the north and Lake Edge Drive in the west.
-Access to the reserve from the eastern areas of Keysborough South is restricted to pedestrian connections only.
+Vehicle access into Tatterson Park was previously limited to Cheltenham Road in the north and Lake Edge Drive in the west with only pedestrian access to the reserve from the eastern areas of Keysborough South.

-The new road will improve access for local residents and encourage greater use of Tatterson Park and the extensive facilities and features that it offers (including the new off leash dog park).
+The new road improves access for local residents and encourages greater use of Tatterson Park and the extensive facilities and features that it offers (including a new off leash dog park).

-The development of an access road from Villiers Road / Chapel Road is consistent with Council’s long term planning for the reserve.
-This is reflected in the Tatterson Park Master Plan (2004) and is evident from the design of Villiers Road, which allows for the future extension of the road (as shown).
+The development of this access road from Villiers Road / Chapel Road is consistent with Council’s long-term planning for the reserve and the Tatterson Park Master Plan (2004).

 How has Council determined the requirements for child care at the Keysborough South Community Hub